kajikentaro/flexy-proxy/README.md

         from: '^https://example\\.com/user/([^/]+)/post/([^/]+)'
         to: "https://example.com/api?user=$1&post=$2"
         regex: true
-  # if the request URL is "https://example.com/not-found",
+  # If the request URL is "https://example.com/not-found",
   # return the content "not found" with 404 status code.
   - url: "https://example.com/not-found"
     regex: false